About the Exam

 Identify and define the multiple components of a utilization management program

-Identify basic quality improvement activities in a managed care setting
+Identify basic quality improvement principles and activities used in a managed

 -